ryan345676/comp-229-as-001/README.md

-# ALL CODE FOR ASSIGNMENT 1 IS IN master
+# ALL CODE FOR ASSIGNMENT 1 IS IN master BRANCHES!!!!

 https://youtu.be/z3QvgLHcvLY